sspanak/tt9/README.md

 If your phone does not allow installing custom APKs, consult the [Installation Guide](docs/installation.md).

 ## ⚙️ System Requirements
-- Android 4.4 or higher. _(Tested and confirmed on Android 6, 10 and 11)_
+- Android 4.4 or higher.
 - A hardware keypad or a keyboard.
 For touchscreen-only devices, an on-screen keypad can be enabled in the Settings.
-- Minimum 65 Mb of storage space.
+- Minimum 70 Mb of storage space.
 Extra space is needed for language dictionaries in Predictive Mode.
     - Very small languages (< 100k words; Kiswahili, Indonesian): 5-6 Mb per language.
     - Small languages (100k-400k words; e.g. English, Norwegian, Swedish, Finnish, German, French): 15-30 Mb per language.
     - Medium languages (400k-800k words; e.g. Danish, Hebrew, Italian, Greek, Portuguese): 40-75 Mb per language